learn-co-curriculum/skills-based-js-basics-readme/README.md

 [TypeScript](https://www.typescriptlang.org/) is also growing in popularity.

 All of this is to say that the long-running semicolon debate in JavaScript is largely overblown at this point.
-Remember to use semicolons when to separate statements that occur on a single line; otherwise, follow the conventions of the team.
+Remember to use semicolons to separate statements that occur on a single line; otherwise, follow the conventions of the team.